nouhoum/ansible-ec2-play/README.md

 Internal bash scripts invoked by the above are documented [here](INTERNAL.md#bash-scripts).
 Internal Ansible scripts invoked by the bash scripts are documented [here](INTERNAL.md#ansible-scripts).

-### provisionPlay
-The `bin/provisionPlay` bash script runs the necessary Ansible scripts to provision Play on newly created EC2 instances.
-Options are the same as for the internal [`run` script](INTERNAL.md#run).

-### provisionPostgres
+### provision
-The `bin/provisionPostgres` bash script runs the necessary Ansible scripts to provision Postgres on newly created EC2 instances.
+The `bin/provision` bash script runs the necessary Ansible scripts to provision Generic Ubuntu servers running on newly created EC2 instances, and provisions Postgres and/or Play on them as required.
 Options are the same as for the internal [`run` script](INTERNAL.md#run).

 ### psql